freifeld/triangledeformations/README.md

 Remark added on 03/20/2015:
 We intend to add other parts of the code (e.g., mesh synthesis, Lie algebra, exp/log, etc.) soon.

+Requirements:

+	Cython, numpy, scipy, opencv

-OS/packages/versions/OS/versions requirements: tested on
+Tested on

 	 Ubuntu 12.04

 	 python 2.7

 	 cython 0.19.1

 	 numpy 1.8.0

+	 opencv 2.4

 Instructions:

 	You first need to compile some cython files.

 	cd <where-you-put-this-repo>/triangledeformations/cy/rodrigues/